 - Over half of this food is directed to our crew members, their families, and the Food Bank.

-- Engaging in needed fieldwork at area farms dedicated to the production of food for the food bank.
+- Engaging in needed fieldwork at local farms dedicated to the production of food for the food bank and people without access to enough healthy produce.

 Farming Community (Civic Engagement and Community Service)